Yilinnnh/d2mr-assessment-y2hao/06_r-programming/01_hello-world/assessment.md

         -   [ ] Objective attempt
         -   [*] Unique objective attempt
-        -   [ ] Objective met
+        -   [X] Objective met
-        -   Grader comments:
+        -   Grader comments: The function runs without error, but a. there's no running examples in your script, b. the function is not designed to print strings out - you may consider adding more prints to show what greetings are generated when applying the function.
+I marked it as met after considering other partially-met objectives.

 8. Parse and write conditional statements and/or loops